clolsonus/covid-19/README.md

 ## July 2, 2020

-For the USA, as our death rate contineus to flatten (or even start to rise), we may reach the 130k mark closer to the 4th of July.
+For the USA, as our death rate continues to flatten (or even start to rise), we may reach the 130k mark closer to the 4th of July.
 (This could get pushed back to the 5th if reporting rates slow over the holiday weekend.)
 We'll see 140k sooner by 1 day, now on July 21.